 BPsycSc (Hons I)

-John Pickering is the Executive Officer (Advancement and Policy) for the Triple P-Positive Parenting Program at UQ’s Parenting and Family Support Centre.
-He reports directly to the Director and Founder of Triple P, Professor Matt Sanders.
+John Pickering is the Executive Officer (Advancement and Policy) for the Triple P-Positive Parenting Program at UQ’s Parenting and Family Support Centre (PFSC).
+He reports directly to the Director of the PFSC and Founder of Triple P, Professor Matt Sanders.

-Triple P is recognised as the global leader in the field of evidence-based parenting intervention and one of the leading innovations in UQ’s 105 year history.
-John’s role at the PFSC is to work with the Director to build the philanthropic, policy and global partnership initiatives of the centre.
+Triple P is recognised as a global leader in the field of evidence-based parenting intervention and one of the leading innovations in UQ’s 105 year history.
+John’s role at the PFSC is to work with the Director to build a framework for innovation, philanthropy, policy and global partnerships on behalf of UQ.

 John is a current member of The University of Queensland Senate which manages the University’s affairs and property, strategic priorities, finances, and oversees the major human resource matters associated with the 57,000 staff and students of UQ.
-He is also a member of the senate sub-committee for buildings and grounds and is a member of UQ’s Advancement Steering Committee.
+He is also a member of the Senate Advancement Steering Committe and Senate sub-committee for Buildings and Grounds.

 John received his Bachelor of Psychological Science (Hons) in 2006 from UQ and is a current PhD Candidate examining the topic of sibling conflict.
-His body of doctoral research seeks to address whether Triple P can help parents reduce the level of sibling conflict in their own children; thereby improving social, emotional and behavioural outcomes of their children and improving parenting confidence, stress, and anxiety.
+His body of doctoral research seeks to use innovation and engagement to address whether Triple P can help parents reduce the level of sibling conflict in their own children; thereby improving not only the social, emotional and behavioural outcomes of the children, but the reach and impact of UQ research.

 John also convenes the annual Helping Families Change Conference, which is the international evidence-based parenting and prevention science conference centred on Triple P. The conference attracts upwards of 500 delegates annually and is held in a different city around the world each year.